 As Europe´s most sustainable outdoor brand, we are committed to leadership in environmental and social responsibility.
-We have consistently been working to improve VAUDE´s sustainability for many years.
-With many strong policies, processes, and experts in place, we are well positioned to live up to our leadership role once more.
+We have been working diligently to improve sustainability at VAUDE for many years.
+With a wide array of dynamic policies, solid processes, and knowledgeable experts in place, we are well positioned to continue living up to our leadership role.

-In the VAUDE Greenpeace Detox Commitment, VAUDE acknowledges our responsibility for the entire life cycle of VAUDE products, including clean production in our supply chains.
+In the VAUDE Greenpeace Detox Commitment, VAUDE acknowledges its responsibility for the entire life cycle of VAUDE products, including clean production in our supply chains.

 As Europe´s most sustainable outdoor brand, we are committed to leadership in environmental and social responsibility.
-We have consistently been working to improve VAUDE´s sustainability for many years.
+We have been working diligently to improve sustainability at VAUDE for years.
 We report transparently about progress and challenges in accordance with the most stringent standards in our annual CSR report.

-With many strong policies, processes, and experts in place, we are well positioned to live up to our leadership role once more.
+With a wide array of dynamic policies, solid processes, and knowledgeable experts in place, we are well positioned to continue living up to our leadership role.
 The VAUDE Greenpeace Detox commitment is another piece in the puzzle within VAUDE’s commitment to sustainability.

 Having said this, we are well aware of the challenges within this commitment.
-There are some serious difficulties ahead of us which will require enormous resources, man (woman) power and creativity to solve.
-This commitment really takes us far out of our comfort zone.
+Some serious difficulties lie ahead of us which will require enormous resources, manpower and creativity to solve.
+This commitment has truly taken us far out of our comfort zone.

 Still, we are convinced that it is the right thing to do.

-We will use this commitment to again strengthen our dialogue with retail, consumers and partners.
-Sustainability in the textile industry is a complex matter.
-This commitment helps to illustrate this even better and makes it easier to understand with clear goals and timelines.
-It will improve our communication of sustainability topics, so people gain a better understanding of their benefits regarding health, community, and fun.
+The Detox Commitment is helping us strengthen our dialogue with retail, consumers and partners.
+Sustainability in the textile industry is a complex matter and the commitment has improved our ability to illustrate this while making it easier to understand with clear goals and timelines.
+It is improving our communication of sustainability topics, so people gain a better understanding of their benefits regarding health, community, and recreation.

 Driving the business towards more sustainability is a win-win situation for each one of us, our children, and the entire planet.